celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ---
-description: Learn how to query the inclusion proofs used in BlobstreamX
+description: Learn how to query the inclusion proofs used in Blobstream X
 ---

-# BlobstreamX proofs queries
+# Blobstream X proofs queries

 <!-- markdownlint-disable MD010 -->